Review of the Album "Atoma" by Swedish Melodic Death Metal Band Dark Tranquillity

 Atoma Is an Album That Marks the Band's Biggest Member Departure In Years

 11 studio albums in, what we have here is a combination of the band's earlier style with a modern twist and then we still have the clean vocals which started with the album Projector back in 1999.
 Of course, Projector was the last album with Fredrik Johansson who was asked to leave because he wanted to focus more on his family life and day job.
 Now, we have Niklas Sundin, the original guitarist leaving a band that he had been with since 1989 when he was just 15 years old.
 I am confident that Dark Tranquillity will still be a solid band without him.
-But let us do a brief count of the discography of Dark Tranquillity to be sure that they have 11 studio albums.

 An Observation About the Album Atoma